 Cyber Security Tip 9: Use Technology and Education to Defend Against Malware

 Preventative measures are, of course, the best way to stop a cyber attack from happening altogether.
 They can save your company a lot of time and money!
-Aim for your business to have defenses that make it harder for a malware attack to infiltrate your system.
-Measures should also be in place so that an attack can get isolated.
+Aim for your business to have defences that make it harder for a malware attack to infiltrate your system.
+Measures should also be in place so that you can easily isolate a breach.
 This means if one computer gets infected the malware is blocked from spreading.

-There are a range of precautions that can be taken ― email security, firewalls, and ad- and script-blockers can block malicious senders and attachments.
+There are a range of precautions that can be taken―email security, firewalls, and ad- and script-blockers can block malicious senders and attachments.
 A firewall is a software- or hardware-based application that will prevent malicious attacks from various types of malware, such as hackers, worms, ransomware, and viruses that try to steal information.
-A crucial way of defending against malware is to educate and train your employees.
-That way, the initial downloading and execution of ransomware, malware, and phishing links will be prevented.
+A crucial way of defending against malware is to educate and train your employees on cyber security.
+In doing so, you’re proactively prventing the initial downloading and execution of ransomware, malware, and phishing links.
 In our cyber security services, Stanfield IT offer staff training so they are confident in their own cyber security knowledge and the preventative measures to take.